naturalis/barcode-constrained-phylogeny-backbone/doc/project-doc.md

 - IQTree: primary tool for branch length computation and possible branch swapping on large trees
 - RAxML-NG: alternative for branch length computation on smaller trees or subtrees
 - RAxML (classic): for phylogenetic placement of sequences
-- Bactria pipeline: for the final grafting of family-level subtrees

 ### Architecture Design
-We've defined a modular class structure with 7 core components:
+We've defined a modular class structure with 6 core components:
-- `TreeParser`: For efficiently parsing large Newick trees with DendroPy
+1. `TreeParser`: For efficiently parsing large Newick trees with DendroPy
-- `PolytomyFinder`: For identifying polytomies using tree traversal
-- `OpenToLClient`: For interacting with OpenToL APIs with caching
-- `PolytomyResolver`: For resolving polytomies using OpenToL and weighted pruning strategies
+2. `PolytomyResolver`: For detecting and resolving polytomies using OpenToL and weighted pruning strategies
+3. `OpenToLClient`: For interacting with OpenToL APIs with caching
-- `BranchLengthOptimizer`: For computing branch lengths using IQTree or RAxML-NG
+4. `BranchLengthOptimizer`: For computing branch lengths using IQTree or RAxML-NG
-- `SequencePlacer`: For placing sequences onto backbone trees
+5. `SequencePlacer`: For placing sequences onto backbone trees
-- `PolytomyResolutionPipeline`: For orchestrating the entire workflow
+6. `PolytomyResolutionPipeline`: For orchestrating the entire workflow

 ### Design Patterns
-We've incorporated several design patterns:
 - Facade Pattern in the pipeline class for overall orchestration
 - Strategy Pattern for branch length optimization selection
 - Adapter Pattern for OpenToL API integration